 Video: Watch leaders discuss the development of community foundations in Michigan.

 Historically, families and religious institutions taught the values and activities of giving and serving.
 In the modern world, additional support is needed to continue this critical sector of U.S. democracy.
 The philanthropic community consciously decided to work within systems that educate the next generation in order to assure the future health of the sector.
 There is always the awareness of time – of building institutions and educating the next generation for the future.

 Video: Watch leaders discuss permanent endowments.

-Through personal eye witness testimony from those involved and those who have observed the work; provision of access to the original documents from the four partner infrastructure organizations; stories of the people and the projects; and an attempt to synthesize 40 years of experience, the Our State of Generosity web platform has been launched to share what has been learned, and to begin a conversation of how the culture of a state or region might be shaped in order to increase and improve the act of philanthropy for future generations.
-Others have gained wisdom and identified strategies from their similar experiences in working to strengthen this most important sector - a sector that has been built upon the premise of loving humankind.
-We look forward to utilizing Our State of Generosity as a launching pad for hearing other stories, and for sharing what we all have learned about the work - to make the world a better place.
+Our State of Generosity was launched to share what was learned, and to begin a conversation of how the culture of a state or region might be shaped to increase and improve philanthropy for future generations.
+The project brought together eye witness testimony; access to historical documents from four partner infrastructure organizations; stories of people and projects; and an attempt to synthesize 40 years of experiences, ideas, and lessons learned.
+Others have gained wisdom and identified strategies from similar work to strengthen this most important sector – a sector that was built upon the premise of loving humankind.
+We hope Our State of Generosity can be used as a launching pad for other stories, and for sharing what was learned about this work, to make the world a better place.